 Example 2: Accrued Electricity Bill

-A business receives an electricity bill of $2,500 for December but will pay it in January.
+Scenario: A business receives an electricity bill of $2,500 for December, but payment will be made in January.

 Journal Entry (December 31st):